 - Deciding where to apply

-So keep reading for a step-by-step walk through the entire college search process.
-Follow this path, and you’ll be sending in your admission deposit before you know it.
+It's time to take a step-by-step walk through the entire college search process.
+Follow this path and you’ll be sending in your admission deposit before you know it.

 How to think about your college search

 Are you convinced—and terrified—that you need to somehow find the single perfect college for you from the more than 5,000 two- and four-year colleges and universities in the United States?
 You’re definitely not alone in thinking that way.
 But you can relax (a little bit), because here's the truth: there are probably many colleges where you will be happy and successful.
 And finding them isn’t as hard as it seems.
 (Especially if you use this guide!)

 Of course, if you're like most high school students going through the college search, you want to get into the best school for you.
 But too often "best" means "most selective" instead of a place where you'll really thrive academically and socially.
 Finding colleges that fit you may mean rejecting conventional wisdom of what is a “good” school or a popular school or a validating school.
 It may mean disregarding things such as whether or not your parents went there, if it’s an Ivy League school, if it’s a state school, etc. It also helps if you can set aside any financial concerns or affordability judgments for a moment (we'll get to that).
 Instead, try to get a feel for the college's personality and how it meshes with who you are and what you want.

 Finding the right college for you takes a little introspection—and a whole lot of research.
 But that begs the question…

 What makes a college “right for you," anyway?